rkoshak/sensorReporter/local/README.md

 Any sensor that needs to react to that sensor's reading would also list the Local Connection and will use the same destination.

 Local Connection allows some simple less than, greater than,and equals logic.
+Toggle events, e.g. from a RpiGpioSensor will get forwarded in any case.

 ## Parameters